onzfonz/comp227/src/content/7/en/part7d.md

 }
 ```

-The job of the [css loader](https://webpack.js.org/loaders/css-loader/) is to load the *CSS* files
+The job of the [*css loader*](https://webpack.js.org/loaders/css-loader/) is to load the *CSS* files
-and the job of the [style loader](https://webpack.js.org/loaders/style-loader/)
+and the job of the [*style loader*](https://webpack.js.org/loaders/style-loader/)
 is to generate and inject a *`style`* element that contains all of the styles of the application.

-With this configuration, the CSS definitions are included in the *main.js* file of the application.
+With this configuration, the *CSS definitions are included in the **main.js** file of the application*.
 For this reason, there is no need to separately import the *CSS* styles in the main *index.html* file of the application.

 If needed, the application's CSS can also be generated into its own separate file
 by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin).

-When we install the loaders:
+Once we install the loaders:

 ```js
 npm install style-loader css-loader --save-dev
 ```

-The bundling will succeed once again and the application gets new styles.
+The bundling will succeed again and the application gets new styles.

 ### Webpack-dev-server

-The current configuration makes it possible to develop our application but the workflow is awful (to the point where it resembles the development workflow with Java).
+The current configuration makes it possible to develop our application but the workflow is bad (so bad it almost resembles the development workflow of Java).
-Every time we make a change to the code, we have to bundle it and refresh the browser to test the code.
+*Every time we make a change to the code, we have to bundle it and refresh the browser to test the code* 🤦.

 The [webpack-dev-server](https://webpack.js.org/guides/development/#using-webpack-dev-server) offers a solution to our problems.
 Let's install it with the command: